3033935295/DAT505-GitHub/Chengyue Tian-DAT505-Assignment/README.md

 ![Alt text](https://github.com/3033935295/DAT505-GitHub/blob/master/image/19.png)
 ### And the map's data is from this web(https://download.csdn.net/download/xujialei1234/10390066).
 ![Alt text](https://github.com/3033935295/DAT505-GitHub/blob/master/image/20.png)
+### From china.json, some discrete point coordinates are extracted from the outline of the border lines of each province.
+On the top is the outline of the province drawn by the grid model, and the boundary between the provinces is drawn by the line model Line below.
 ![Alt text](https://github.com/3033935295/DAT505-GitHub/blob/master/image/21.png)
 ### First, it introduced a database of GDP, and set the height of the geometry to be higher when the data number is higher.
 Create a geometry at the same time, and then add a texture(texture2).